syntasso/instruqt-kubecon/track/02-generate-application-scaffolding/assignment.md

 Return to the `K8s Shell` tab and view the progress of the run command.

 Returning to your `K8s Shell`, you should see a few commands running.
 This includes prerequisite Make targets like `test` and `vet`.
-When it is complete, you should see the following four log lines:
+When it is complete, you should see the following four log lines at the end of the output:

 ```
 INFO  controller-runtime.metrics  Metrics server is starting to listen  {"addr": ":8080"}